jawah/niquests/docs/community/recommended.rst

 Requests-Toolbelt
 -----------------

-`Requests-Toolbelt`_ is a collection of utilities that some users of Requests may desire, but do not belong in Niquests proper.
+`Requests-Toolbelt`_ is a collection of utilities that some users of Niquests may desire, but do not belong in Niquests proper.
 This library is actively maintained by members of the Requests core team, and reflects the functionality most requested by users within the community.